Eating Healthy on a Budget

 In 2013 Mayuree Rao and her team from the Harvard School of Public Health analyzed 27 studies from 10 high-income countries.
 They compared a typical unhealthy diet loaded with highly processed foods to one filled with fruits, vegetables, nuts and fish.
 They found the healthier choices cost about $1.50 more per day than the unhealthy items.

 $1.50 per day may not seem like a lot of money, but it can add up.
-Over the course of a year that can raise the price of groceries by about $550 per person.
-But there are some simple things you can do to eat healthy and actually save money.
+Over a year that can raise the price of groceries by about $550 per person.
+But there are some simple things you can do to eat healthy and save money.

 Here's what you do in the supermarket.